 Flaxseed oil must be purchased in health food stores or pharmacies, using that which has been produced by suitable methods that inhibit enzymes that cause the release of hydrocyanic acid.
 You should read carefully the instructions for use.

-More information on blue fish and omega benefits in the listing
+More information on blue fish and omega benefits.